mathemakitten/t5x/README_gpu.md

 ### Running on AWS
 * On machines running `Amazon Linux release 2`, the certs are fucked in a way that they aren't on GCP (see [here](https://github.com/tensorflow/tensorflow/issues/40065) for related issue).
 Fix with `sudo ln -s /etc/ssl/certs/ca-bundle.crt /etc/ssl/certs/ca-certificates.crt` if you get libcurl errors.
+* For using GFile, not only do you need to do `gcloud auth login --update-adc` to update the service account, you must manually set `os.environ = ["GOOGLE_APPLICATION_CREDENTIALS"]`.
+This is likely at `~/.config/gcloud`.

 ### Misc
 * `model_parallel_submesh` can be an int (for a single GPU) or a